cometkim/rkyv-js/README.md

 The decode chain never pulls in the writer, a hasher, or the swiss-table builder; the encode chain never pulls in the reader or the lazy-view machinery.

-External-crate codecs split the same way (`rkyv-js/lib/hashmap/decode`, ...).
+External-crate codecs split the same way (`rkyv-js/lib/hashmap/decode`, etc).

 In codegen, `set_direction` rewrites only the rkyv-js import specifiers in the emitted bindings (registered externals are untouched), so a browser client and a Rust-facing service can share one schema with direction-matched bundles: